zoot101/snapraid-daily-hooks/README.md

 Next generate a sample text file with anything in it to masquerade as a command log generated by **SnapRAID** in the event the main script exits with an error.
-Then do the below to call the hook script directly just like the parent **snapraid-daily** script will do.
+Then do the below to call the hook script directly just like the parent **SnapRAID-DAILY** script will do.

 ```bash